 much of a child’s early learning, especially in the first year, is based on movement. physical development stimulates brain development. so although they can make a mess at times by splashing water in the tub, this is a valuable experience for them. same with banging pots together. here are some simple ideas that form the basis of good motor control:

-let your baby spend some of his awake time on their stomach to help develop the back and neck muscles. you can start when they are a newborn with a few minutes per day, a few times per day. encourage baby to lift their head and then turn their head from side to side. if your baby fusses a lot at first, keep the sessions short. but, don’t give up too easily – just slow down
+Tummy time Let your baby spend some of his awake time on their stomach to help develop the back and neck muscles.
+You can start when they are a newborn with a few minutes per day, a few times per day.
+Encourage baby to lift their head and then turn their head from side to side.
+If your baby fusses a lot at first, keep the sessions short.
+Don’t give up too easily – just slow down

-you should promote crawling before walking and avoid activity chairs and walking rings that prevent this important step in your baby’s development. skipping the crawling phase can cause problems with fine motor coordination.
+Crawling You should promote crawling before walking and avoid activity chairs and walking rings that prevent this important step in your baby’s development.
+Skipping the crawling phase can cause problems with fine motor coordination.

-no fancy equipment needed for this one either. lay on your back with your baby with baby on your knees and gently lift baby higher then lower to let them feel the sense of motion.
+Airplane rides No fancy equipment needed for this one either.
+Lay on your back with your baby with baby on your knees and gently lift baby higher then lower to let them feel the sense of motion.

-give baby two items and help him bang them together and see the different sounds the different items make. the trick to developing great fine motor control (excellent for sports!), is to expose your baby to a wide range of games. simply Google ‘fine motor control’ and you will find hundreds of exercises and games. do a different one every day!
+Give baby two items and help him bang them together and see the different sounds the different items make.
+The trick to developing great fine motor control (excellent for sports), is to expose your baby to a wide range of games.
+Simply Google ‘fine motor control’ and you will find hundreds of exercises and games.
+Try a different one every day!

-memory games are excellent for increasing intelligence and there is much research on the subject. the easiest games to start with are matching games – get two sets of identical cards, pictures, blocks, etc, and make a game of grouping the matching pairs. later on, puzzles are a fantastic brain booster. and once they are old enough to play on a computer, the stanford university sponsored website is one of the best places to find brain boosting games that are great for all ages.
+Memory games are excellent for increasing intelligence and there is much research on the subject.
+The easiest games to start with are matching games – get two sets of identical cards, pictures, blocks, etc., and make a game of grouping the matching pairs. later on, puzzles are a fantastic brain booster.
+Once they are old enough to play on a computer, the Stanford university sponsored website www.lumosity.com is one of the best places to find brain boosting games that are great for all ages.

-if you entertain your baby every minute she's awake, you'll wear her out before boosting her brainpower. and you certainly won't help her develop her attention span, which is crucial for academic achievement.
+If you entertain your baby every minute she's awake, you'll wear her out before boosting her brainpower.
+You certainly won't help her develop her attention span, which is crucial for academic achievement.

 19. keep away from screens

-one need only consider the explosion in Ritalin use to appreciate that there are serious attention issues in modern families. it’s best for your baby to have face-to-face interaction with you rather than a television screen. in these crucial years, their imagination must be allowed to flourish. too much digital input pushes its way into the conscious mind, crowding out imagination. over time, the brain wave patterns change. thiis can decrease attention span and subsequent academic achievement. don’t use the television as a babysitter! instead, get down on the floor at their level and have fun with them.
+One need only consider the explosion in Ritalin use to appreciate that there are serious attention issues in modern families.
+It’s best for your baby to have face-to-face interaction with you rather than a television screen.
+In these crucial years, their imagination must be allowed to flourish.
+Too much digital input pushes its way into the conscious mind, crowding out imagination.
+Over time, the brain wave patterns change.
+This can decrease attention span and subsequent academic achievement.
+Don’t use the television as a babysitter!
+Instead, get down on the floor at their level and have fun with them.